 Chore charts are visual reminders of tasks and can be powerful is keeping kids motivated.
 With a chart, they know what’s expected and they can mark it when complete.

-Just like we love to cross thing off our lists, kids get the same boost from checking something off their chore chart.
+Just like we love to cross thing off our lists, kids get the same boost from checking something off of their chore chart.

 - Editable chore chart